 Sanne Weber is a research fellow at the International Development Department of the University of Birmingham.
 Her main research interest is transitional justice and gender in Latin America.
 She is particularly interested in analysing how conflict affects gender relations, whether and how transitional justice mechanisms are capable of addressing and transforming gendered and other structural inequalities, and how transitional justice mechanisms can better respond to the needs and demands of survivors of conflict.
-Her research engages with the connections between conflict, development and social justice, and critically analyses the gendered victim categories used in transitional justice debates and how these prevent the construction of more active practices of citizenship.
+Her current research project analyses the gendered dynamics of the reintegration of ex-combatants.